Summary of San Francisco Condominium Conversion Rules

 About the Author

-SirkinLaw APC has been creating condominium documents, advising condominium owners, and mediating condominium association disputes, for more than twenty years.
+SirkinLaw APC has been creating condominium documents, advising condominium owners, and mediating condominium association disputes, for more than 30 years.
 Andy Sirkin was co-author of 10 editions of The Condominium Bluebook, and his expertise in preparing condominium governing documents is recognized throughout California.
 SirkinLaw APC governing documents continue to be the ones other firms emulate, and Realtors, lenders and buyers strongly prefer.
 This leadership results from constant improvement and innovation that makes our documents easier to read and understand, as well as more efficient and less expensive to enforce.
 Contact us via our contact form.